Find Affordable College Courses

 29 Yearly Graduations

 The most popular school in the United States for pharmaceutics and drug design students seekinga master's degree is University of Maryland - Baltimore.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-For the 2020-2021 academic year, 29 master's degrees were handed out to pharmaceutics and drug design majors at UMB.
-About 62% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+During the most recent year for which we have data, 29 people received their master's degree in pharmaceutics and drug design from UMB.
+Of these students, 57% were women and 43% were members of underrepresented racial-ethnic groups.

 #2